MysticRyuujin/guac-install/README.md

 # guac-install

-Script for installing Guacamole 1.1.0 on Ubuntu 16.04 or newer (optionally with MySQL by default).
-It should also work on pure Debian 7, 8, and 9. **It seems Debian 10 is not working right now**
+Script for installing Guacamole 1.1.0 on Ubuntu 16.04 or newer (with MySQL, or remote MySQL).
+It should also work on pure Debian or Raspbian.
+I have tested this with Debian 10.3.0 (Buster). **If other versions don't work please open an issue.** It is likely due to a required library having a different name.

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect to the Guacamole Database.

-The script attempts to install tomcat8 if the available version is 8.5.x or newer, if tomcat8 is only 8.0.x it will fall back to tomcat7.
+The script attempts to install tomcat9 by default.
+It will fall back on tomcat8 **if the available version is 8.5.x or newer**, otherwise it will fall back to tomcat7.
 If you want to manually specify a tomcat version there's a commented out line you can modify.
 Have at it.

 If you're looking to also have NGINX / Let's Encrypt / HTTPS click [HERE](https://github.com/bigredthelogger/guacamole)

 ## MFA/2FA

 By default the script will not install MFA support (QR code for Google/Microsoft Authenticator, Duo Mobile, etc. or Duo Push), if you do want MFA support you need to specify the `-t` or `--totp` or for Duo `-d` or `--duo` flags on the command line.
-Or modify the script variables `installTOTP=true` or `installDuo=true`.
+Or modify the script variables `installTOTP=true` or `installDuo=true`. **Do not install both**

 ## How to Run: